How to Hold Yourself Accountable: 9 Proven Strategies

 Every week, spend 15 minutes answering three questions:

 This review prevents slow drift.
 Without it, small compromises compound.
-"I'll skip just today" becomes "I'll skip just this week" becomes "I guess I'm not doing this anymore."
+"I will skip just today" becomes "I guess I am not doing this anymore."

-Action step: Block 15 minutes every Sunday evening for your weekly review.
+Action step: Block 15 minutes on your calendar every Sunday evening for your weekly review.
 Protect this time like a meeting with your boss.

 No single strategy is bulletproof.
 The most effective approach layers multiple strategies to cover different failure modes.